Acetaminophen and Autism & ADHD – What’s the Connection?

 What’s Happening In The Womb?

-- Triggering oxidative stress and DNA damage
+- It may cause oxidative stress and DNA damage

-- Altering neurotransmitter signaling
+- It may interfere with neurotransmitter signaling

 Meet Our Acetaminophen Attorneys